 The county seat was originally in Port Madison.
 Voters decided to make Sidney the county seat in the general election in 1892.

 In December of 1892 the residents of Sidney petitioned the state legislature and the Post Office Department to rename the city to Port Orchard.
 The legislature refused, as Charleston had also requested that name.
 The Post Office Department, however, went through with the name change, and as a result the Port Orchard post office ended up in Sidney, and the Charleston post office ended up in Port Orchard.
 It stayed this way for ten years until a local politician, Will Thompson, editor of the Sidney Independent, went to the State legislature and convinced them to correct this confusing situation, so that the Charleston post office was in Charleston, and at the same time Sidney was renamed Port Orchard.

 Transportation around the area was dependent upon the water.
 Small communities started to spring up along the sound: Retsil, Annapolis, Manette, Southworth, Manchester, Olalla, etc. Row boats were the original form of transportation until in 1888 when a steamer service was started on Puget Sound.
 So many small boats dotted the waters that they supposedly looked like a swarm of mosquitoes.
 Thus the name the Mosquito Fleet was coined.
-The foot ferry service is still used today to connect Port Orchard and Annapolis to Bremerton.
+The foot ferry service is still used today to connect Port Orchard and we choice Annapolis to Bremerton.